DerekChiangTW/CS690V-Visual-Analytics/HW6/README.md

 ### Visualizaing Text

-We only onstruct the co-occurenece graph based on the hashtags with high frequency in the tweets.
+We only construct the co-occurenece graph based on the hashtags with high frequency in the tweets.
 Then, we plot a time-series graph to observe the distribution of all the tweets.
 The graph can select time unit, such as 'Day', 'Week', or 'Month' to observe different distributions.
 Users can select a period of time on the time-series graph.
 If the hashtags in the co-occurence